 Refurbished residential buildings with substantial $CO_2$ emissions reduction targets qualify.
-The minimum target value is determined by the term of the bond (e.g. 5 year bond > 30%).
+The minimum target value is determined by the term of the bond (e.g. 5-year bond > 30%).
+A lower threshold is set at an achieved energy label D.

 6 Portfolio analysis - Eligible assets for green bond issuance